 This 30-minute workout will help build stamina by refining your boxing technique and improving your fitness levels.
 All rounds after the warmup are two minutes each.

-Warmup (5 minutes): alternate between jumping rope and high knees for 2 minutes each.
-Next complete two rounds of the following:
+Alternate between jumping rope and high knees for 2 minutes each.
+Next, complete two rounds of the following:

 - Jab and kick